SEXUAL HARASSMENT AND VIOLENCE IN WORK PLACE

 - POLICY STATEMENT

 A working environment devoid of sexual harassment and violence in the workplace ensures that all staff are able to work in a conducive atmosphere, thereby creating an environment of mutual respect that ensures higher productivity and wellbeing to all concerned.
-Because of OOPC's strong disapproval of all offensive or inappropriate sexual behavior or violence at work, all employees must avoid any action or conduct which could be viewed as such.
+Because of Okomu Oil Palm Company Plc (OOPC)'s strong disapproval of all offensive or inappropriate sexual behavior or violence at work, all employees must avoid any action or conduct which could be viewed as such.

 The purpose of this policy is to ensure that OOPC's workplace is free from sexual harassment and violence at all times.

-4.1 Sexual harassment: unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of sexual nature, or any direct or indirect advance that is construed to be sexual in nature through any medium whatsoever.
+4.1 SEXUAL HARRASSMENT: unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of sexual nature, or any direct or indirect advance that is construed to be sexual in nature through any medium whatsoever.

 - Sexual pranks, or repeated sexual teasing, jokes or innuendos, either in person, phone and/or via email.